cli-stuff/cli-tips/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone.
-If you would like to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to add translations and other contributions.
+If you would like to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md)